design-automation/mobius-sim-funcs/documentation/pattern.md

 ## Interpolate

-**Description:** Creates positions in an spline pattern.
+**Description:** Creates positions in a spline pattern.
 Returns a list of new positions.
 It is a type of interpolating spline (a curve that goes through its control points).